 “Look.
 I don’t know what happened.
 I can imagine, but ultimately, it doesn’t matter, because whatever it was … if it’s not something you wanted then he had no right — period.”

-"I was just … I was just trying to loosen up a bit.
-My abduction and … Melissa … have each caused me looking at things a bit differently than I did before.
+“I was just … I was just trying to loosen up a bit.
+After my abduction and Melissa I have just found myself looking at things a bit differently than I did before.
 I enjoy the work we do.
-I wouldn't trade it to go back to medicine, but that doesn't mean that I don't recognize that there is more to life than working.
-I just … wanted to try."
+I wouldn’t trade it to go back to medicine, but that doesn’t mean that I don't recognize that there is more to life than working.
+I just … wanted to try.”

 “But tonight made me realize that maybe working all the time isn’t all that bad after all.”

 Now Mulder really wants to know exactly what happened, but he has asked twice already.
 Would asking a third time make him just as insistent and forceful as the asshole she was with earlier?
 Probably.